-This Community Engagement Report summarizes themes from public engagement undertaken in Phase 2 of the City's development of its Strategic Infill Redevelopment Program (SIRP).
+This Community Engagement Report summarizes themes from public engagement undertaken for the development of the City's Strategic Infill Redevelopment Program (SIRP).
 Phase 1 started in 2017 and covered engagement leading up to and associated with the City's 6th Cycle Housing Element (adopted December 2019) and its Infill Market Study (adopted February 2021).
 These adopted plans each have an engagement report.
 This report incorporates those separate engagement reports by reference.